 Not exactly.
 New World is no longer a survival sandbox or PvP-centric MMO, it is now closer to a traditional MMO with a heavy emphasis on crafting, PvP warfare, exploration, and dungeon delving.

 It takes place on a supernatural island called Aeternum and it is home to all kinds of weird creatures, beasts, and corruption.
-The map is divided into 12 zones, each of them can be captured and claimed by factions.
-When a faction claims a territory, they will receive a special bonus that is faction wide.
+The map is divided into 12 zones, each of which can be captured and claimed by factions.
+When a faction claims a territory, it will receive a special bonus that is faction-wide.